Active-CSS/active-css/README.md

 ACSS is all about manual coding and taking back control of UI with a method that is scalable for complex websites.
 It has a near instant load-time.

-There is no fixed way to do code in ACSS.
-It's like that with CSS too - people take different approaches.
-A language, by its nature, is more flexible than a framework.

-If you try to read regular CSS, it can look confusing.
-It's the same with ACSS - use a good comment structure to label events.
+This is event-driven programming, so like any programming language use a good comment structure to label your code.

 Here's are a couple of tasters:
 ```